There are many ways to practice self-care. Survivors have often found these suggestions useful. Choose what feels right to you.

 Call a close friend, reach out to family, or take comfort in a partner’s arms.
-Take the time to regularly engage your support system, whether that’s discussing the impact of the news on our mental health, talking about why we’re struggling, laughing about your favorite TV show, or simply spending time together.
+Take the time to regularly engage your support system.
+You are in charge of what you talk about or share with them.
+Reach out when you’re struggling and when you want to laugh together.

 If you’re experiencing disruptive symptoms related to trauma, such as anxiety, flashbacks, dissociation, thoughts of suicide, or other mental health warning signs, consider finding professional support.
 A mental health professional can provide a nonjudgmental space to unpack your experiences, they can also teach you new ways to deal with trauma.

-As survivors, you have every right to decide how and when we participate in the conversation, if at all.
-Your voice, when ready to engage is powerful and important, but you have the option — and the right — to decide how and when you speak up.
+Your voice is powerful, but you have the option — and the right — to decide how and when you speak up.
 There’s no pressure to share your story.
-Whether you decide to participate, or not, either option is perfectly acceptable.
+These are your decisions and whatever option you choose is perfectly acceptable.

 Our 24/7 crisis helpline and text line provide immediate response to safety concerns.
 Additional crisis assistance includes locating safe house options, connecting to crisis therapy, and advocacy and resource services.Learn More

 Immediate and ongoing support that includes victim's rights and case management assistance to survivors of sexual assault, intimate partner violence, and human trafficking.Learn More